-School Council Friendship Ambassadors Sports Ambassadors Led by C. Bill Led by C.Bill with the support of Led by D.Burton and T. 19 S. Flaherty Connick Autumn I Application and appointment to Application and appointment to Application and appointmer group. group. to group.
-Code of conduct, aims and Code of conduct, aims and Code of conduct, aims and objectives. objectives. objectives.
-Developing understanding of their Developing understanding of their Developing understanding c role. role. their role.
-Develop video showcase of St. Mental Health Awareness week Anne's European day of languages Autumn 2 School Council Conference: Friendship week Big democracy exploring the curriculum at St. SU XPH A Anne's.
-Involvement in Christmas events Involvement in Christmas Project with Harmonies fayre Spring I Report to governors at Curriculum Safer Internet Day Intra School Competitions: , , Committee indoor Spring 2 Big democracy - Treasure Hunt Intra School Competitions: 1 0 outdoor Summer I Report to governors at Catholic British Values Week Sports week Ethos committee Summer 2 School Council Conference: review Relationships week and transition Treasure hunt of the year support
+School Council Friendship Ambassadors Sports Ambassadors Led by C. Bell Led by C.Bell with the support of the Led by D.Burton 77 Pastoral Team Autumn 1 Application and appointment to group.
+Application and appointment to group.
+Application and appointment to Code of conduct, aims and objectives.
+Code of conduct, aims and objectives. group.
+Developing understanding of their role.
+Developing understanding of their role.
+Code of conduct, aims and objectives.
+Developing understanding of their rol Develop video showcase of St. Anne's Mental Health Awareness week European day of languages Autumn 2 School Council Conference: exploring the Friendship week Big democracy curriculum at St. Anne's.
+Project Involvement in Christmas events with Involvement in Christmas fayre Harmonies Spring 1 Report to governors at Curriculum Safer Internet Day Intra School Competitions: indoor Committee AGETO Spring 2 Big democracy - Treasure Hunt Intra School Competitions: outdoor Summer 1 Report to governors at Catholic Ethos British Values Week Sports week committee T Summer 2 School Council Conference: review of the year Relationships week and transition support Treasure hunt

 Additional events may be planned in throughout the year from pupil voice activities.
-(Identified in blue text)

-After all activities involving these groups of pupils, time will be spent with the pupils in gaining their views and recommendations for future events.
+(Identified in blue text) After all activities involving these groups of pupils, time will be spent with the pupils in gaining their views and recommendations for future events.